arm-university/Graphical-Micro-Architecture-Simulator/README.md

 A fundamental understanding of an Instruction Set Architecture (ISA) is a crucial skill for all aspiring hardware designers and developers.
 The ISA acts as the interface between hardware and software, specifying what the instruction set can do and how the processor makes use of those instructions - helping developers write more efficient code.

-Sometimes, however, students stuggle to understand how the ISA executes complex commands, for instance for the CPU, databus, memory and I/O. This simulator simplifies this interaction by allowing students to visualize the instruction execution, establishing a clear link between the inner architecture of a microprocessor and the instructions required to efficiently execute commands on the hardware.
+Sometimes, however, students struggle to understand how the ISA executes complex commands, for instance for the CPU, databus, memory and I/O. This simulator simplifies this interaction by allowing students to visualize the instruction execution, establishing a clear link between the inner architecture of a microprocessor and the instructions required to efficiently execute commands on the hardware.

 **This tool is currently a BETA version.
 If there are any issues, please read the Reporting Bugs section in [here.](https://github.com/arm-university/Graphical-Micro-Architecture-Simulator/blob/main/Contributions_and_Modifications/Contributions_And_Modifications.md)**